-Mr. Mitsakos is the Chairman and CEO of Arcadia Capital Group.
-He has been an investor, entrepreneur, author, and lecturer for over 30 years focusing on innovation and disruptive technologies impacting the world’s most important industries, especially finance, artificial intelligence, software, communication, energy, and life sciences.
+Mr. Mitsakos is the Chairman and Chief Executive Officer of Arcadia Capital Group.
+He has been an investor, entrepreneur, author, and lecturer for over 30 years, focusing on innovation and disruptive technologies that impact the world’s most important industries, particularly finance, artificial intelligence, software, communication, energy, and life sciences.

 He has served on over 35 boards of directors and worked with many management teams to build transformative and successful companies based in Silicon Valley, China, and Western Europe.